 “Hikaru?
 Are you awake?”
-Half awake, I instinctively flinch backwards.
+Barely so, I instinctively flinch backwards.
 But I sigh with relief to see it is just Suzette, swaddled within layers of furs.

 “Ah…” I say, still not entirely conscious yet.
 “I’m so relieved to see you’re well, Suzette.”